markjnkim/es_mod/01-html/content/step-2-header-footer.md

 >
 > This means that our box will start with a base width of 200px, then add 20px for left margin, 20px for right margin, 4px for left border, 4px for right border, then 10px for left padding, and 10px right padding.
 >
 > Suddenly, our seemingly 200px wide box is now 268px wide!
 This means that if we truly need a 200px wide box, we need to subtract 68px the base width to account for the added space.
+>
+> Now let's think about our own `header` styles:
+>
+> ```css
+> header {
+>   width: 100%;
+>   padding: 20px 35px;
+>   background-color: #39a6b2;
+> }
+> ```
+>
+> Using the logic explained above, our `header` has a base width of 100% of the page, but then add 20px to the left and 20 px to the right for padding, meaning our `header` is now a very weird "100% + 40px" wide.
+Hence the left to right scrollbar to handle the overflow.
+>
-This is somewhat not maintainable and fairly unacceptable for writing clean CSS and keeping our sanity.
+> This is somewhat not maintainable and fairly unacceptable for writing clean CSS and keeping our sanity.
 So yet again, we need to tell the browser to do its calculations a little differently.
 Lucky for us, there's a specific CSS property that allows us to do just that: `box sizing`.
 This has two possible values:
 >
 > **content-box**: this is the default one the browser uses.
 It calculates sizing the way we just went through, starting with the width of the element's content (not the overall element), it adds size for padding, margin, and border.
 >